Confirmed:

 History:

-In 2011, Nicolas Winegardner was inspired to dedicate a big part of this private nature reserve to the public and created Patagonia Bird Sanctuary in order to attract birdwatchers from all over the world and help contribute to the global sustainability movement through conservation, ecotourism, and birdwatching.
+In 2011, Nicolas Winegardner was inspired to dedicate a large part of this private nature reserve to the public and created Patagonia Bird Sanctuary in order to attract birdwatchers from all over the world and help contribute to the global sustainability movement through conservation, ecotourism, and birdwatching.
 Later that same year, however, the Puyehue-Cordón Caulle volcanic complex in Chile erupted and massive amounts of ash were spewed into the atmosphere.
 This ash would eventually reach as far as Australia, but Villa La Angostura and its surrounding regions were some of the most heavily affected areas.
 Our birdwatching project was put on hold as we waited for nature to heal and restore.
-While the first few years after the eruption were harsh, due to the incredible fertilization qualities of the volcanic ash, Villa La Angostura has since rebounded and is now more beautiful than ever.
-Vegetation now grows stronger, lusher, and vibrantly; the lakes have taken new spectacular colors and are incredibly clear; and the wildlife has benefited tremendously from these changes.
+While the first few years after the eruption were difficult, Villa La Angostura has since rebounded and is now more beautiful than ever due to the incredible fertilization qualities of the volcanic ash.
+Vegetation now grows stronger, lusher, and vibrantly; the lakes have taken new spectacular colors and are incredibly clear.